ramosna/FantasyFutball/README.md

 Teams will have more than one player, but each player can only be associated with one team.

 Users and players do not have a direct association.

-For a full breakdown of the data model and full REST functionality check out the documentation [Here](Documentation/Fantasy_Futball_API.pdf).

 ### User Authentication